filecoin-project/filecoin-ffi/README.md

 #### GPU support

 CUDA for GPU support is now enabled by default in the proofs library.
 This feature can optionally be replaced by OpenCL by using `FFI_USE_OPENCL=1` set in the environment when building from source.
+Using `FFI_PORTABLE=1` will also enable OpenCL support.
 Alternatively, if the CUDA toolkit (such as `nvcc`) cannot be located in the environment, OpenCL support is used instead.
 To disable GPU support entirely, set `FFI_USE_GPU=0` in the environment when building from source.

 There is experimental support for faster C2 named "SupraSeal".
 To enable it, set `FFI_USE_CUDA_SUPRASEAL=1`.
 It's specific to CUDA and won't work with OpenCL.